ItsMeShyam14/isi-chennai-sqc-or-prep/README.md

 My preparation for the Winter Internship Programme 2026 offered by the Indian Statistical Institute, Chennai.
 I am interested in the mathematical aspect, viz. statistical quality control \(SQC\) and operations research \(OR\).

-This repository contains working code for some of the methods used in SQC and OR.
+This repository contains my working code for some of the methods used in SQC and OR.

 ## Contents